intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	monitors the limited cgroup to alleviate heavy reclaim pressure.

+  memory.high.nonblock
+        This is the same limit as memory.high but have different behaviour for the writer of this interface.
+The program setting the limit will not trigger reclaim synchronously if the usage is higher than the limit and let the processes in the target cgroup to trigger reclaim and/or get throttled on hitting the high limit.

   memory.max
 	A read-write single value file which exists on non-root cgroups.
 The default is "max".